Sheldon-Lloyd/Cyber.Beast/comic/miniajax/readme.md

 - Leona Invites Minia to join the CyberOps Kyshumu is angry that she didn't invite her own fiance

 - Jax and Minia fight in space sending Minia crashing on Makkusu's appartment

+- Minia learns that the Cyber.Beast she is assigned to kill are former Cybervators and learning so is a test of her loyalty/trustworthyness

+- Makkusu goes from being a fan to cyberops handler for minia

+- Minia discovers who eclipse is or reveals that she already knows

 ## Act 1
 ## Act 2